section-engineering-education/engineering-education/content/articles/image-handling-and-cropping-component-in-react.js/index.md

 Finally, we resized the image `height` and `width` to ensure it is properly displayed.

 ### Conclusion
-In this article, we used the React.js alongside `react-image-crop` package to create an image cropping component capable of cropping an image to the size desired by the user.
+In this article, we used the React.js alongside `react-image-crop` package to create an image cropping component.
+This component is capable of cropping an image to the size desired by the user.
 We also looked at how to specify the acceptable file type a user can upload and prevent multiple files selection.

 Finally, we explored the ways to optimize image display in CSS.
 I hope this article was helpful to your web development journey.